superlinkx/eating-disorder/README.md

 Become the biggest HTML5 game

-By Bob Ferree, Steven Holms, and Jacob Lifshay
+By Bob Ferree, Steven Holms